Ayolowo/Terraform-cicd/README.md

 ![MYSQLRDS](./MYARC.png)

-In this Terraform project, we created a robust and secure AWS infrastructure that includes a Virtual Private Cloud (VPC) with both public and private subnets, an EC2 instance for administrative access, and a MySQL RDS instance for database management.
+In this Terraform project, I created a robust and secure AWS infrastructure that includes a Virtual Private Cloud (VPC) with both public and private subnets, an EC2 instance for administrative access, and a MySQL RDS instance for database management.
 Below is a detailed explanation of the infrastructure setup and its components.

 ## VPC Configuration